sdubonsa/sdubonsa/README.md

 ### 📚 What am I learning?
 I am currently a student at The University of North Carolina at Charlotte studying Computer Science with a concentration in Cyber Security!
-In addtion to that I am also currently working on The Odin Project's curriculum to further improve my Web Development skills!
+In addition to that I am also currently working on The Odin Project's curriculum to further improve my Web Development skills!

 ### 🏗️ Projects
 I am currently working on building a couple of different projects to improve my skills!
 You can check them all on my profile.